cristianoliveira/ergo/README.md

 <p align="left" >
 <img src="https://s-media-cache-ak0.pinimg.com/736x/aa/bc/3b/aabc3b2b789f478ffb87ac2f0bdd2d33--ergo-proxy-manga-anime.jpg" width="250" align="center" />
-<span>Ergo Proxy - The local proxy agent for multiple services development</span>
+<span>Ergo Proxy - The proxy agent for local domain management.</span>
 </p>

-The management of multiple apps running over different ports made easy.
-Create custom local domains for your dev environment.
+The management of multiple apps running over different ports made easy through custom local domains for your dev environment.

-The Ergo's goal is to be a simple reverse proxy that follows the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.
+The Ergo's goal is to be a simple reverse proxy that follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.

 Simplicity means no magic involved.
 Just a flexible reverse proxy that extends the well-known `/etc/hosts` declaration.